Hulu’s No Man’s Land: Where Was The TV Show Filmed?

 Morocco

 Filming in the country took place around November 2019.
 Dean Ridge, who plays Paul Wilkins on the show, stated, “It was amazing to get to go around Morocco and see the city.
-I’d never been before, it was so nice seeing a little bit of Casablanca, a little bit of Marrakech, and we also spent a lot of time in the Atlas Mountains which was gorgeous.
+I’d never been before, it was so nice seeing a little bit of Casablanca and Marrakech, and we also spent a lot of time in the Atlas Mountains, which was gorgeous.
 You can film anywhere and make it look like somewhere else – that’s the beauty of movies.”
-In fact, Lalla Takerkoust (in Marrakech) features prominently on the Instagram feeds of the actors involved with the project.
+In fact, Lalla Takerkoust (in Marrakech) is prominently featured on the Instagram feeds of the actors involved with the project.

 Image Credit: Maria (Masha) Feldman, Instagram

-Many a time, the crew had to shoot scenes that replicated the regions of Turkey, Iran, and Syria on the same day.
+The crew often had to shoot scenes that replicated the regions of Turkey, Iran, and Syria on the same day.
 To accomplish this task, they would keep updating the driver’s licenses and street signs in the vicinity.
 In fact, most of the Syrian desert had been replicated in Morocco, as is evident from the cast members’ social media profiles.
 Feldman stated, “People were coming and going from all over the world, crew and actors flying in, flying out; the world felt very open and very global for us.”

 Image Credit: Roda Canioglu, Instagram